 IF the payment is for THEN the payment is exempt for Interest and dividend payments All exempt payees except for 7 Broker transactions Exempt payees 1 through 4 and 6 through 11 and all C corporations.
 S corporations must not enter an exempt payee code because they are exempt only for sales of noncovered securities acquired prior to 2012.
-Barter exchange transactions and patronage dividends Exempt payees 1 through 4 Payments over \$600 required to be reported and direct sales over \$5,000 Generally, exempt payees 1 through 5 Payments made in settlement of payment card or third party network transactions Exempt payees 1 through 4
+Barter exchange transactions and patronage dividends Exempt payees 1 through 4 Payments over \$600 required to be reported and direct sales over \$5,000 1 Generally, exempt payees 1 through 5 2 Payments made in settlement of payment card or third party network transactions Exempt payees 1 through 4

-See Form 1099-MISC, Miscellaneous Income, and its instructions.
+1See Form 1099-MISC, Miscellaneous Income, and its instructions.

-However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from backup withholding: medical and health care payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.
+2 However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from backup withholding: medical and health care payments, attorneys' fees, gross proceeds paid to an attorney reportable under section 6045(f), and payments for services paid by a federal executive agency.

 Exemption from FATCA reporting code.
-The following codes identify payees that are exempt from reporting under FATCA.
-These codes apply to persons submitting this form for accounts maintained outside of the United States by certain foreign financial institutions.
-Therefore, if you are only submitting this form for an account you hold in the United States, you may leave this field blank.
-Consult with the person refrecting this form if you are uncertain if the financial institution is subject to these requirements.
-A requester may indicate that a code is not required by fromiting you with a Form W-9 with "Not Applicable" (or any similar modation) written or printed on the line for a FATCA exemption code. submitting this form for accounts maintained outside of the United States by Cretic nent plan as defined in section 7701(a)(37)
+The following codes identify payees that are exempt from reporting incent TCA.
+These codes apply to persons submitting this form for account maintained outside of the United States by certain foreignt in an account maintained outside of the United States by certain foreignt to hold in the United States, you may leave this field blank.
+Consultation to hold in the United States, you may leave this field blank.
+Consultation the person requesting this form if you are uncertain if the financial institution is subject to these requirements.
+A requester may indicate that a code is not required by providing you with a Form W-9 with "Not Applicable" (or any similar indication) written or printed on the line for a FATCA exemption code.
+A-An organization exempt from tax under section 501(a) or any individual retirement plan as defined in section 7701(a)(37)